 Augustus Pugin designed St Peter’s Church as a whole, and oversaw the building of the nave and aisles, the east window, and the Lady Chapel.
 He also designed the original part of the presbytery and the sacristy, and the passage connecting the two.

-Born in 1812 to a French emigree father and dominant loving mother for whom Augustus was her only child.
-Tutored at home by his father who was a skilled illustrator of buildings, with a special interest in ecclesiastical structures he was exposed at an early age to the styles, construction and siting of some of the most prominent and aesthetic church buildings in Britain and Europe.
+He was born in 1812 to a French emigré father and a dominant, loving mother for whom Augustus was her only child.
+Tutored at home by his father, who was a skilled illustrator of buildings with a special interest in Gothic ecclesiastical structures, he was exposed at an early age to the styles, construction and siting of some of the most prominent church buildings in Britain and Europe.

 His father operated a drawing school in which other boys joined Pugin as they explored religious buildings in ways that were tactile and forensic.
-Some of these fellow pupils of his father stayed friends with Pugin for the rest of his life, another illustration of the loyalty he displayed to those whom he considered friends.
+Some of these fellow pupils of his father stayed friends with Pugin for the rest of his life.

-His skill was in copying and once he was exposed to emotionally stimulating buildings such as Lincoln and Ely Cathedral his conscious and spiritual being was driven to establish the dominance of this breathtaking style of height and grandeur.
+His early employments were in furniture design and then theatre design before he became an architect.
+Once he was exposed to emotionally stimulating buildings such as Lincoln and Ely Cathedral, he was driven to establish the dominance of this style of height and grandeur.
 He called it Gothic but adapted this description later, using terms like Decorative Gothic and Picturesque.
-Towards the end of his life he strove to establish an English Gothic as opposed to the German which had been his lodestar since first observing the tall well preserved German churches that had not suffered the same Reformation abuses that had occurred to English churches.
+Towards the end of his life he strove to establish an English Gothic as opposed to the German which had been his first guide, since first observing German churches that had not suffered the same Reformation abuses as most English churches.

-His early life in theatre served him well in setting out the drama of the impact and focus in his churches.
-As his fame grew so did his workload and his output was colossal for example building 18 churches, 3 Cathedrals, 2 monasteries, several schools and around a half a dozen houses in a two year period between 1838 and 1840.
-This frenetic pace was kept up his entire life and as a consequence he was not always able to accurately cost his work and nor was it always successful.
-Fortunately he met up with a builder from Hull named George Myers whom he had met as a boy when Myers was a stonemason.
+As his fame grew so did his workload and his output was colossal.
+For example, in a two year period between 1838 and 1840, he built 18 churches, 3 Cathedrals, 2 monasteries, several schools and around a half a dozen houses.
+This frenetic pace was kept up his entire life and as a consequence he was not always able to accurately cost his work, and nor was it always successful.
+Fortunately he was supported by a builder from Hull named George Myers, whom he had met as a boy when Myers was a stonemason.
 From that reunion they were to maintain a working partnership for the rest of Pugin’s life.
-It was Myers phlegmatic manner and his organisational skills as well as his craftsmanship that was to turn Pugin’s most successful drawings into plans and a living reality.
-Southwark Cathederal and Woolwich were two of the churches they were jointly involved in.
+It was Myers phlegmatic manner and his organisational skills as well as his craftsmanship that turned Pugin’s drawings into plans and a living reality.
+Southwark Cathedral and Woolwich were two of the churches they were jointly involved in.

-Pugin’s reliance on loyalty and friendship in the workplace also extended to his glass and metal manufacturer, John Hardman from Birmingham and Thomas Minton the tiler from Stoke.
-Examples of all their work can still be seen in some areas of St Peter’s today.
+Pugin’s reliance on loyalty and friendship in the workplace also extended to his glass and metal manufacturer, John Hardman from Birmingham, and to Thomas Minton, the tile-manufacturer from Stoke.
+Examples of their work can be seen in some areas of St Peter’s today.